 Since its creation in 1953, PCCA has grown to become one of the largest handlers of U.S. cotton, marketing millions of bales annually.
-In addition to cotton marketing based in Lubbock, Texas, PCCA also owns cotton warehouse facilities in Texas, Oklahoma and Kansas and develops and offers software programs to local co-op gins that help add more value to our members’ cotton.
+In addition to cotton marketing based in Lubbock, Texas, PCCA also owns cotton warehouse facilities in Texas, Oklahoma and Kansas and develops and offers software programs to local co-op gins that help add more value to our grower-owners’ cotton.

 PCCA was founded by a group of visionary farmers on the Texas High Plains who were searching for a way to achieve the best possible price for their cotton.
 As a result of new technologies and the development of innovative, aggressive marketing strategies, PCCA has grown to be one of the largest cotton marketing organizations in the world.